 As a result, any query using the Year and the Month in the where clause uses the newly created index.
 In other words, the indexYearMonth index improves the performance of the query.
 The index maintenance like reorganize and rebuild commands keeps them effective.

 To go further, the next step is to analyze and rebuild the index in order to organize values inside the index and statistics.

-In conclusion, let’s hope you enjoyed this article and it’s also available here for download and offline reading:
+In conclusion, let’s hope you enjoyed this article!
+It’s also available below for download and offline reading in PDF format.